 Key findings include:

-- Cash continues to be the most frequently used payment instrument, representing 30% of all transactions and 55% of transactions <$10.
+- Cash represents 30% of all transactions and 55% of transactions under $10.

-- Survey respondents between 18-25 years of age and those 45 years and older use cash approximately 34% of the time.
+- People of 18-25 years of age and those 45 years and older use cash 34% of the time.

 As retailers and payment providers compete to deliver new ways to shop and pay, data from the 2017 DCPC shows that consumers continue to demand and pay with cash about as frequently as in previous years and that their usage is relatively similar across age groups.
 In particular, cash remains a popular payment method for small value transactions.
 Furthermore, when considering preferences, cash remains a preferred secondary payment choice regardless of what payment instrument consumers prefer to use primarily.